MokubaAttack/scripts/mokuba_colab/readme.md

 - ser : str ( default : "colab" ) In google colab, please input "colab".
 In kaggle, please input "kaggle".
 - del_pipe : bool ( default : True ) If you choice True, the mokupipe object is deleted and None is returned.
 - si : bool ( default : True ) If you choice True, output images are shown in the output window.
+- lowmem : bool ( default : False ) If you choice True, this program is run by low memory mode.
 - return : mokupipe object

 Image files are output by naming (index)_(the seed).png in the output folder path.